 Research at the intersection of science, media & public opinion

-Researchers at the University of Wisconsin-Madison are working on issues broadly related to the social, legal, and ethical implications of controversial science issues and emerging technologies.
-This includes ongoing surveys about public attitudes toward nanotechnology, nuclear energy and other emerging technologies, experimental studies of message processing and public understanding of controversial science, and long-term tracking of media coverage.
+Current research includes ongoing surveys about public attitudes toward gene editing, nanotechnology, nuclear energy, synthetic biology, and other emerging technologies, experimental studies of message processing and public understanding of controversial science, and long-term tracking of media coverage.
 We are also exploring the potential of the online environment for effective public communication and engagement in issues related to emerging and controversial science and technology.